General terms and conditions

 - Join a team (teams must have a minimum of 2 and a maximum of 5 participants)

-C: Registration will be open from 28 August 2018 through the link on the site.
-Each person registered in Media Loves Tech must create a user profile on the project platform, which can be accessed on the website, specifying the place where he or she wants to work.
+C: Registration will be open from June 2019 through the link on the site.
+Each person registered in MEDIA LOVES TECH must create a user profile on the project platform, which can be accessed on the website, specifying the place where he or she wants to work.

-- An informative session will be held in early September, on a date to be announced later.
+- An informative session will be held in late April, on a date to be announced later.

 - On the submission date, the projects to be submitted must be, at most, at the conception phase (pre-prototyping) and projects must be at most at the pre-commercialisation stage.

-- During the Hackathon from 25 to 27 October 2018, the teams must begin to develop their prototypes.
-They will allow teams to develop their prototypes and to seek specific skills from the experts leading these workshops.
+- During the Hackathon to be held on October 2019, the teams will begin to develop their prototypes and seek specific skills from the experts leading these workshops.

-- The teams will continue to develop their projects after the Hackathon, until 27 November 2018, the final submission date.
+- The teams will continue to develop their projects after the Hackathon, until November 2019.
 Optional workshops will be proposed, with the support of technical and media experts.
 The dates and locations of these workshops will be announced in the future.

-- 27 November 2018 is the date to submit documents for the final: the project presentation, in PDF format, and a description of the prototype (a demo video is desired).
-Submission of these two documents must take place no later than 27 November 2018 at 23:00 (Tunis time).
+- 20 November 2019 (tbc) is the date to submit documents for the final: the project presentation, in PDF format, and a description of the prototype (a demo video is desired).
+Submission of these two documents must take place no later than 20 November 2019 at 23:00 (Tunis time).

-Stage 1: Submission before 04 October 2018, announcement of selected projects on 11 October 2018.
-The selected teams (maximum 10) will win 3,000 TND each and have the possibility to present their concepts during the conference from 22 to 24 October 2018 and to continue to develop their projects during the Hackathon, from 25 to 27 October 2018.
+Stage 1: Submission before August 2019, announcement of selected projects on September 2019.
+The selected teams (maximum 10) will win 3,000 TND each and have the to continue to develop their projects during the Hackathon in October 2019.

 - Innovation: the level of innovation of the concept in solving the problem